If you receive a NYPD NOPD psychological disqualification call (516) 248-0040 or email email@example.com to schedule a free in office consultation.

 My standard fee for all of these services is $2500, which also includes a hearing before the New York City Civil Service Commission, if one is granted.
 This fee includes an initial in-office consultation and an in-office preparation session for every re-interview you receive and at least one 2-hour preparation session if you receive a Hearing before the New York City Civil Service Commission.

 This is the same fee I have been charging since I began my practice, handling this type of work in 2003.

 I believe meeting with candidates in person and spending time with them is crucial in deciding the best next step for a potential NYPD career or other job choices.
-Spending your time drilling down on the issues that form the basis of a disqualification with someone who has 18 years of experience doing this type of work is crucial, as you will get a thorough, complete and accurate understanding of what you are facing.
+Spending your time drilling down on the issues that form the basis of a disqualification with someone who has more than18 years of experience doing this type of work is crucial, as you will get a thorough, complete and accurate understanding of what you are facing.

 In person consultations are imperative to your success.
 Phone consultations do not allow for a review of documents such as court dispositions, moving violations, college transcripts and CAS5 filled out during the application process.
 It is crucial to review Individual Education Plans (IEPs) and issues regarding ADHD medicines or work or school discipline, suspension or terminations to get a sense of your chances on appeal.

 Everyone knows how life-changing a successful disqualification appeal can be for you.